 Not everyone understands that bears are dangerous and can be unpredictable.
 It’s important to stay away from a bear as far as you can and do not attempt to get any closer.

 If it does come towards you, use bear spray or something that will threaten or distract it.
 They’re wild animals and you are the interloper in his territory, so be cautious.

 If you’re in a group, follow the same rules as above and stay together.
 Keep your kids close and pick up and carry small children.

 4. Do not let pets near the bear.

 The first thing a dog may do is start barking and go after the bear.
 This will just make the bear mad and go after the dog, who won’t stand a chance of winning the fight.
 Keep your pets safe on a leash at all times and never leave them unattended.

 Bears don’t like you any more than you do them.
 If you startle one while following a trail or come across one sleeping, back away slowly.
 Give him some space.

 This is an important rule and for some reason, it’s sometimes not followed.
 These are not pets who need to be fed.
 They have an ample food supply in the woods and don’t need yours.

 For that reason, don’t leave any food or garbage around your campsite that will attract them.
 Once they discover your trash or food, they will continue to come back and become a nuisance which may lead to the need of having them killed, all because someone left out something that attracted them.

 Stay calm and remember what you shouldn’t do when faced with a bear.
-Remember the bear is probably just as surprised as you are when they step onto a trail normally clear for their own use.
+Remember, they are probably just as surprised as you when they step onto a trail normally clear for their own use.